Converting to Academy Status

 For academies, Section 33 status now applies, but are you aware of the various options within Section 33 and what these may mean for your school, your systems and cash flows?

-Our dedicated VAT manager can advise on all aspects of VAT compliance and planning.
+Our dedicated Director of VAT can advise on all aspects of VAT compliance and planning.

 What's more, have you considered and planned for the potential pension liabilities that your school will inherit?